 - Written policies and procedures with any accompanying drills and/or documentation that address all aspects of the children's safety while in our care.
-These policies and procedures are listed in our Implementation Policy, Policy and Procedure binder and in our Parent Handbook. - Written policies and procedures that address all aspects of the children's safety while using extended hour care in our home child care program.
-These Policies and Procedures are listed in our Implementation & Monitoring Policy, Cook's Policy and Procedures binder, and in our current Parent Handbook. - Annual Fire Systems Inspection including extinguishers. - Required proof of qualifications, training, and certifications listed in our Implementation & Monitoring Policy. - Educators are trained in standard first aid and CPR, have current and clear police/vulnerable sector checks, and clear Children's Aid Society checks. - Information on all children with allergies, or other medical needs available and posted in all age groups and in the kitchen.
+These policies and procedures are listed in our Implementation Policy, Policy and Procedure binder and in our Parent Handbook. - Annual Fire Systems Inspection including extinguishers. - Required proof of qualifications, training, and certifications listed in our Implementation & Monitoring Policy. - Educators are trained in standard first aid and CPR, have current and clear police/vulnerable sector checks, and clear Children's Aid Society checks. - Information on all children with allergies, or other medical needs available and posted in all age groups and in the kitchen.
 When outdoors, the information is kept accessible in the attendance binder and with the emergency information. - Information is available that includes individual emergency response plans and/or individual support plans. - Daily written record (communication book) maintained and reviewed at the beginning of individual shifts and throughout the day regarding safety. - Information on file of all children with custody agreements.
-Copy attached to emergency contact information in attendance binder. - A list of emergency numbers is posted near every phone. - Toy and Equipment Policy and current inventory for home child care.
-Includes condition of items and recommendations relating to replacement if needed.
+Copy attached to emergency contact information in attendance binder. - A list of emergency numbers is posted near every phone.